ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 * Let's assume for now that you have a simple key-value data model, in which you always access a record by its primary key.
 * One way of partitioning is to assign a continuous range of keys to each partition
 * If you know the boundaries between the ranges, you can easily determine which partition contains a given key
-* If you also know which partition is assignws to which node, then you can make your request directly to the appropriate node
+* If you also know which partition is assigned to which node, then you can make your request directly to the appropriate node
 * The ranges of the keys are not necessarily evenly spaced (i.e., Volume 1 is from A->B and Volume 12 is from T->Z)
 * In order to distribute the data evenly, the partition boundaries need to adapt to the data
   * Boundaries could be chosen manually by an administrator, or the database can choose them automatically
-* Within each partition, we can keep keys in sorted order (STables and LSM-Trees)
+* Within each partition, we can keep keys in sorted order (SSTables and LSM-Trees)
   * Upside; range scans are easy (i.e., Fetching data that use timestamp as the key)
   * Downside; certain access patterns can lead to hot spots